 The NSW workers compensation scheme is complicated, particularly if you fall within the class of workers affected by the 2012 amendments to the Workers Compensation Act 1987.
-If you’re not sure whether this is you or not, you will be in that class if you are not a Paramedic, a Firefighter or a Police Officer.
+If you’re not sure whether this is you (a work related injury) or not, you will be in that class if you are not a Paramedic, a Firefighter or a Police Officer.
 If you are one of these types of workers, you are exempt from the amendments.
 See our other blog posts on what exempt workers can expect from the scheme.

 If you are a worker affected by the amendments, it’s very important that you pay careful attention to the management of your claim while you are returning to work.

 Hot tip # 1 – Your Nominated Treating Doctor is very important